 - 1. Work with each other on a basis of mutual respect; - 2.
-Recognise that TEFAF exhibitors compose their collection on display with the utmost due diligence and to the best of their abilities and knowledge; - 3.
+Recognise that TEFAF Online exhibitors have included their object on display with the utmost due diligence and to the best of their abilities and knowledge; - 3.
 Acknowledge that vetting committees' opinions are given to the best of the committees' knowledge; - 4.
-Recognise that vetting committees' decisions are taken in the interest of the Fair; - 5.
+Recognise that vetting committees' decisions are taken in the interest of TEFAF Online; - 5.
 Act with professional integrity and maintain their objectivity, impartiality and independence; - 6.
 Respect one another's specific fields of expertise.